 So, what are the kind of things that you should know about American Water Spaniel puppies before you go ahead and buy one?

-Well, we are going to work through those points during the course of the rest of this guide, but at this point, you need to be honest with yourself and whether or not you are capable of training and looking after this breed of dog.
+Well, we are going to work through those points during the rest of this guide, but at this point, you need to be honest with yourself and whether or not you are capable of training and looking after this breed of dog.

 For example, these points and questions could prove to be rather important to you.

-- How much exercise does this breed require on a daily basis?
+- How much exercise does this breed require daily?